-Rationale: The review period for subdivision proposals include community parkland dedication take significantly longer than those that do not. parkland dedication is a key part of the professor of the professo
+Rationale: The review period for subdivision proposals that include community parkland dedication takes significantly longer than those that do not.
+While parkland dedication is a key part of the process, efforts to streamline the steps should be made.

 Resources: Moderate staff time

 Recommended Timing: 2016